 3.1.
-Employee Qualification for Moving Expenses
+Employee Qualification for Moving

-A State employee must meet all of the following conditions to qualify for moving expenses under this Fiscal Rule:
+A State employee must meet all of the following conditions to qualify for moving under this Fiscal Rule:

-3.1.1.
-An appointing authority requires the State employee to change the employee's primary place of residence because of a change in assignment or a promotion or for any other reason related to the employee's duties.
-See §24-50-134, C.R.S.; and

-The State employee's move is closely related to the start of work, both in time (move occurs within one year from the date the employee first reported to work at the new location) and in place (the distance from employee's new home to the new job location is less than the distance from the employee's former home to the new job location).
+- 3.1.1.
+Any appointing authority requires the State employee to change the employee's primary place of residence because of a change in assignment or a promotion or for any other reason related to the employee's duties.
+This requirement is in §24-50-134, C.R.S. - 3.1.2.
+The State employee's move is closely related to the start of work, both in time (move occurs within one year from the date the employee first reported to work at the new location) and in place (the distance from employee's new home to the new job location is less than the distance from the employee's former home to the new job location). - 3.1.3.
+The State employee's new main job location is a least 50 miles farther from employee's former home than the employee's old main job location was from employee's former home.